HLH Orion: Main memory

-independently extensible regions of memory, used typically for program, heap and stack.
+independently extensible regions of memory, used typically for program, heap, and stack.
 A fourth region was normally reserved for the operating system.
-The tables also contained a set of rights bits for each memory page giving full protection and supporting the implementation of demand paged virtual memory.
-The translation tables were cached in the CPU resulting, in most cases, in an overhead of only one microinstruction when performing address translation.
-The page size which was fixed by the hardware, was 4 Kbytes.
+The tables also contained a set of rights bits for each memory page, giving full protection and supporting the implementation of demand-paged virtual memory.
+The translation tables were cached in the CPU, resulting, in most cases, in an overhead of only one microinstruction when performing address translation.
+The page size, which was fixed by the hardware, was 4 Kbytes.
 Each logical region could be up to 256 Mbytes.

 The input/output subsystem

-The Orion I/O subsystems included a number of attached microcomputers to perform low level tasks such as running diagnostics and managing terminals and disks.
+The Orion I/O subsystems included a number of attached microcomputers to perform low-level tasks such as running diagnostics and managing terminals and disks.

 The diagnostic microcomputer (based around the Zilog Z80) was embedded within the CPU.
 Its functions included running a system confidence check when power is first applied, bootstrapping the CPU, and taking control should an unrecoverable control store parity error be detected.
 It could also be used to load new microcode dynamically whilst the machine was running.
 An RS-232C interface was provided to which a terminal could be attached.
 Extensive diagnostics could then be run in conjunction with special microcode to perform fault analysis in the event of a system failure.
 Problems could usually be isolated to one or two integrated circuits.

 One or more intelligent I/O channels controlled peripheral activity.
-Each of these included a full function microcomputer based around the Z80 which performed control functions and housekeeping.
+Each of these included a full-function microcomputer based around the Z80, which performed control functions and housekeeping.
 Data transfers to and from peripheral devices took place via a direct memory access (DMA) path itself constructed using Am2901 bit-slice microprocessors.
 This allowed the full performance of the Orion memory system and of the peripheral device to be exploited, with the microcomputer able to take corrective action on soft I/O errors.
-Software on the Orion communicated with the microcomputer using a high level message passing protocol.
+Software on the Orion communicated with the microcomputer using a high-level message passing protocol.

 Operating system

 The operating system for the microcodable Orion was OTS (Orion Time Sharing) version 1.x, a port of the 4.1BSD UNIX operating system.

 The Clipper-powered Orions ran OTS version 2.x, a port of the 4.2BSD UNIX with some additions.
-This was not notably reliable or secure, and had a tendency to 'forget' process user IDs, randomly leaving user processes running as root.
+This was not notably reliable or secure, and tended to 'forget' process user IDs, randomly leaving user processes running as root.

 HLH also produced a graphics terminal for the Orion called the StarPoint, to which they ported the X Window System.